Vasioky/ovms-nowarning-plugin/readme.md

-**This is a plugin for OVMS which bypass confirmation screen on Nissan Leaf using OVMS.**
+**This is a plugin for the [OVMS module](https://github.com/openvehicles/Open-Vehicle-Monitoring-System-3) which bypass confirmation screen on Nissan Leaf using OVMS.**

 **How to use:**
 1. Upload nowo.js in the folder /store/scripts using UI